rebelsky/sams-assorted-musings-reflections/cnix-thinking-in-unix.md

 [4] Assignment for my students: Find six other Unix utilities that are likely to be useful.

+[5] Don't worry if you don't know how to use pipes.
+Don't worry if you don't know how to use the output of a command as the parameters of another command.
+We'll cover it.

+[6] Perhaps zsh these days.

-[5] Well, maybe not, since I haven't indicated what Unix programmers share.
+[7] Well, maybe not, since I haven't indicated what Unix programmers share.
 They share code.
 They share ideas.
 They share tools.
 They share libraries.
 Perhaps most importantly, they share a joy in programming.

-[6] Or this book, or this course.
+[8] Or this book, or this course.

-[7] Note that most of these tasks were developed as part of one of the sections of my "Thinking in C and Unix" course.
+[9] Note that most of these tasks were developed as part of one of the sections of my "Thinking in C and Unix" course.

-[8] You cannot, for example, open a file in Microsoft Word and use Word to achieve one of these goals.
+[10] You cannot, for example, open a file in Microsoft Word and use Word to achieve one of these goals.

----

-*Version 1.1.1 of 2017-01-04.*